 Because it is a surgical procedure, doctors typically recommend hair transplantation only for those who have dramatic hair loss.
 A transplant is also more costly and leaves scars.
-Melanie can perform PRP therapy prior to transplantation, which can provide better results with more dense hair growth.
+Erin can perform PRP therapy prior to transplantation, which can provide better results with more dense hair growth.

 What makes you a good candidate for PRP therapy?

 PRP is safe and effective for many people.
 However, you should not have PRP therapy if you fall into either of these groups:

 - If you have an underlying disorder such as thyroid disease or lupus, you aren’t likely to have good results because these conditions will continue to cause hair loss over time.

 - If you are on blood thinners, your platelets won’t work as effectively and the procedure is not as effective.

 PRP therapy works better if your hair loss is recent.
 It is more challenging to “wake up” hair follicles that have been dormant for a long time.
 To see if you may be a candidate, schedule a complimentary consultation with Erin.